soravux/scoop/doc/index.rst

    :width: 600 px

 Through SCOOP, you can simultaneously execute tasks that are of different nature (Discs of different colors) or different by complexity (Discs radiuses).
-The module will handle the physical considerations of parallelization, such as task distribution over your resources (load balancing), communications, etc.
+The module will handle the physical considerations of parallelization such as task distribution over your resources (load balancing), communications, etc.

 Applications
 ------------